No, ‘deltacron’ and the BA.2 subvariant of COVID-19 are not the same

 WHAT WE FOUND

 BA.2 and “deltacron,” are not the same, according to medical experts.
-BA.2, often referred to as “stealth” omicron, is an omicron subvariant of the original omicron variant, or BA.1.
+BA.2, often referred to as “stealth” omicron, is a subvariant of the original omicron variant, or BA.1.
 The hybrid virus informally referred to as “deltacron,” on the other hand, combines the delta and original omicron variants.

 “Deltacron” is a delta-omicron hybrid